AcademySoftwareFoundation/rez/docs/source/context.rst

 The rez-context Tool
 ====================

-The ``rez-context`` tool inspects context files.
-When you're within a resolved subshell, ``rez-context`` inspects the current context, unless one is specified explicitly.
+The :ref:`rez-context` tool inspects context files.
+When you're within a resolved subshell, :ref:`rez-context` inspects the current context, unless one is specified explicitly.
 For example, we can inspect the context created in the previous example, without actually being within it: